-Time-off types can be accrued (time off accumulates over time) or awarded (the total amount of time off for the year is assigned at a single time).
+Time-off types include vacation, personal time off, flexible time off, paid sick days, floating holidays, and more.
+They can be accrued (time off accumulates over time) or awarded (the total amount of time off for the year is assigned at a single time).
 For example, you might want personal time off to accumulate, whereas holidays-since there is a fixed number during the year-can be awarded.